dentarg/auth0-blog/_posts/2017-02-22-the-real-story-behind-es4.markdown

 Macromedia, now Adobe, took the work of TC-39 as a clear indication ActionScript was a safe bet.
 As work progressed, Adobe continued internal development of ActionScript at a fast pace, implementing many of the ideas discussed by the committee in short time.
 In 2006, Flash 9 was released, and with it ActionScript 3 was also out the door.
 The list of features integrated in it was *extensive*.
 On top of ActionScript 2 classes were added: optional typing, byte arrays, maps, compile time *and* runtime type checking, packages, namespaces, regular expressions, events, E4X, proxies and iterators.

-Adobe decided to take one more step to make sure things moved forward: in November, 2006, Tamarin, Adobe's in-house ActionScript 3.0 engine (used in Flash 9), was released as open-source and donated to the Mozilla Foundation.
+Adobe decided to take one more step to make sure things moved forward.
+In November, 2006, Tamarin, Adobe's in-house ActionScript 3.0 engine (used in Flash 9), was released as open-source and donated to the Mozilla Foundation.
 This was a clear indication that Adobe wanted ECMAScript to succeed, and, if at all possible, to be as little different from ActionScript as possible.

 > A colorful fact of history is that Macromedia [wanted to integrate Sun's J2ME JVM into Flash](https://twitter.com/BrendanEich/status/834124316476219392) for ActionScript 3.
 The internal name for this project was "Maelstrom".
 For [legal and strategic reasons](https://twitter.com/BrendanEich/status/834149931405283328) this plan never came to fruition and Tamarin was born instead.